-DISTINGUISHING FEATURES OF THE CLASS: The Office Accounts Coordinator is responsible for keeping the financial accounts and records in accordance with standard bookkeeping and accounting practices.
-Work is performed under the general supervision of the Principal Planner and Executive Director.
+DISTINGUISHING FEATURES OF THE CLASS: The Managerial Assistant position is an experienced position that has the ability to master the detailed procedures and regulations of the Commission, as well as the necessary skills for keeping the financial accounts and records in accordance with standard bookkeeping and accounting practices.
+The duties of this position are performed under the general supervision of the Assistant Director and/or Executive Director.